Prince Edward Island

 The smaller rural communities as well as the towns and villages throughout the province proudly retain a slower-paced, old world flavour, something that factors heavily into Prince Edward Island’s popularity as a destination for relaxation.
 The economy of most rural communities on the island are based on small-scale agriculture, given that the size of farm properties is small when compared with other areas in Canada.
 There is an increasing amount of industrial farming as older farm properties are consolidated and modernised.

-Prince Edward Island’s climate varies widely.
+The Island’s climate varies widely.
 The winter weather begins in late November, with flurries as early as late October.
 Through November and December, the temperatures are typically from 5°C to -5°C. As the Northumberland Strait and the Gulf of St. Lawrence freeze they contribute to colder temperatures and heavier snowfall.
 The temperature steadily falls until the beginning of February, following which the temperatures steadily rise.
 From as early as December until as late as April, the island is often handicapped by severe storms and blizzards.
 While the mainland warms in the spring, the surrounding ice keeps the island cold and snowy for a few more weeks.
 Once this ice has melted, the temperatures rise continuously until spring begins, in late April or early May.
 The spring weather patterns are very erratic, at any time in May the temperatures can reach 25°C or sink as low as 5°C. Most of the precipitation experienced in May is a continuous drizzle as opposed to rainfall, though there are exceptions.
-The weather stabilizes in June, at about 15° – 20°C. The summer is mild and humid in July and August with temperatures sometimes reaching 30°C. The long winter and late spring are compensated for by the summer continuing through September and mild weather even into October.
+The weather stabilizes in June, at about 15° to 20°C. The summer is mild and humid in July and August with temperatures sometimes reaching 30°C. The long winter and late spring are compensated for by the summer continuing through September and mild weather even into October.
 By late fall, temperatures tend to drop quickly.

 Contributors